-While the interests and desires of the parent seeking to relocate with a child will not be ignored by the Court, the main consideration for the Court will be the child's best interests.
-This includes the child's "right" to maintain a relationship with both parents.
+While the interests and desires of the parent seeking to relocate with a child will not be ignored by the Family Court, the main consideration for the Family Court will be the child’s best interests.
+This includes the child’s “right” to maintain a relationship with both parents.

-Our family law team in Perth and Joondalup are highly experienced in all aspects of relocation and understand the importance of both having the freedom to relocate and having a relationship with your children.
+Johnstone Crouse Lawyers are highly experienced in all aspects of relocation and understand the importance of both having the freedom to relocate and having a relationship with your children.

 Can I move away with my child after separation?